Dark-Kotori/GzFuzz/Readme.md

 ### Summarization of the Detected Bugs

+Among the 25 submitted bugs, 24 have been fixed or confirmed (5 more fixed/confirmed since the submission), 1 identified as duplicate.

 | Bug ID | Status    | Steps | Symptom                                                      |
 | :----- | --------- | ----- | ------------------------------------------------------------ |
 | #2458  | fixed     | 2     | Crash caused by service “/world/default/enable_collision” #2459 fixed 3 Crash after adding and removing lift_drag_demo_model |